maksimgm/study_notes/JS-essentials.md

 		while	( a < 11 ) {
 			console.log(a);
 		}

-* this is an infinite loop.
+		//this is an infinite loop.

 		var a = 2;